wp-plugins/recent-posts-widget-plus/readme.txt

 = What is the difference with the default Recent Post widget =

 All WordPress installs come with a default widget for showing recent posts.
-This default widget does neither give you any customization options nor allows you to display an excerpt from the post.
+With the Recent Posts Widget Plus plugin you can not only show the post titles but also an excerpt from the post and define how many characters of the excerpt are displayed.

 == Changelog ==